federicocoppa75/MachineEditor/README.md

 [![](./images/ShowExample.JPG)](https://www.youtube.com/watch?v=u2I6zB-JCqI)

 ## MachineEditor
-Machine editor, allows creation and modification of machine struct.
-The machine struct could be save as simple *.xml file (it link machine elements models with absolute path) or archive *.mcfgx (it contains struct and models).
+Machine editor (MachineEditor.exe), allows creation, load and modification of machine struct.
+The machine struct could be save as simple *.xml file (it link machine elements models with absolute path) or archive *.mcfgx (portable version of struct and models with out the problem of absolute path of the file *.stl).
+You can start by load the archive example **Simple3AxesCnc.mcfgx** (command File->Import from archive), when you open that file you can see a static view of the machine (no movment), you can add and remove element in the machine structure and can change data and model of each single element.
+If you select an element of structure tree you can se its data, here you can find the link of the model file *.stl of that element.After import, you can find in the folder of the file **Simple3AxesCnc.mcfgx** another folter with the same name of the file, inside you you can see the file **machine.xml** and some file *.stl.
+You can open (command File->Open), edit and save (command File->Save) the file **machine.xml**, but the link of each file *.stl has an absolute path; if you want a portable format you have to save your machine as file *.mcfgx (File->Export to archive).

 <!-- ##MachineModels
 ##MachineModels.IO -->